maize-genetics/phg_v2/docs/build_and_load.md

     data/LineA.fa   LineA
     data/LineB.fa   LineB
     ```
-* `--threads` - Optional number of threads to annotate multiple
+* `--threads` - Optional number of threads to update multiple
   FASTA files in parallel. _Defaults to `1`_.
-* `-o` - Output directory for the newly annotated FASTA files
+* `-o` - Output directory for the newly updated FASTA files

 > [!WARNING]
 > This step must be performed before the `agc-compress` step and the